What is ReLEx SMILE Eye Surgery?

 Before and During Surgery

-Before surgery, your doctor will administer numbing eye drops.
+Before this refractive surgery, your doctor will administer numbing eye drops.
 They will use a speculum to prevent you from blinking.

 Procedure